aprove-developers/KoAT2-Releases/README.md

 5. Execute `opam install menhir ounit apron cmdliner ppx_deriving ppx_deriving_cmdliner batteries fpath omake`

 6. Use the command `omake` to build koat2.

+## Static Binary
+To get a statically linked binary, please execute the script `compile_static_binary.sh`.
+This will set up a docker container in which OCaml 4.09.1 for compiling static binaries using musl is installed with all required packages to compile KoAT2.
+Please note that in this case, the used libraries (see below) are linked _statically_ into the resulting binary.
+The code of these libraries can be found when following the given links below.

 ## Links